LaFosseAcademy/rlam/session_notes.md

 1. **Remind** trainees that a `string` is a data type used to represent a sequence of characters, such as words or sentences
 2. **Explain** that `strings` can be surrounded by '' or ""
-3. **String Literals** are a fun way to play with strings and insert them into something else - this is a concept called **concatenation**
+3. **String Literals** are a fun way to play with strings and insert them into something else - this is a concept called **concatenation** - here we're going to be using `f-string` notation to replace variables with their values
 4. **Create** the following cell:
 ```
 # String Literals